PervasiveWellbeingTech/windows-logger-app/README.md

 - Download the executable file **MouseLogger.exe** in the **Release** folder
 - Put it in a folder
 - Double click on **MouseLogger.exe** to launch it
-- The application is now running and a new file has been created to store data
+- The application is now running and a new file has been created and stored in the **data** folder

 ## Code